dmitrachkov/ngx-filezone/README.md

 | TYPE = 1     | Not allowed type of file                    |
 | COPY = 2     | The list of files already includes the file |
 | NUMBER = 3   | Beyond of max number of files               |

-## Credits
-This project is based on [Angular's Drag-and-drop module](https://material.angular.io/cdk/drag-drop/) and I really want to thanks everyone Angular team member for creating this awesome framework.